rehanzfr-zz/R_Codes/LeafletPlot/readme.md

 prepare_map  # Print the map
 ```

 > Note: Clerical mistakes are expected.
-Suggesstions are welcome to improve this readme along with the source codes.
+Suggestions are welcome to improve this readme along with the source codes.